The things I love most about travelling aren’t the beautiful places I’ve visited, the amazing food or the gorgeous hot weather. No.

 My Jewish experience in Thailand

 So I joined the girls to a Chabad House in Chiang Mai.
 I was keen to learn more about the Jewish culture, traditions and see how the day was celebrated.
-Now I couldn’t take any pictures because that would be breaking all rules, so just imagine this.
+Now I couldn’t take any pictures because that would be breaking all

 You’re in a community room with around a hundred Jewish people, all different ages, all from various walks of life.
 From families with permanent residency in Chiang Mai to the backpackers and holidaymakers from all over the world.
 A beautiful blend of accents all in one room, coming together for one special evening.